 Global Climate Change

-Climate change in the 21st century is the response of the world’s weather patterns to rising (average) global temperatures.
-The vast majority of scientists agree that the current rate of warming is due to human activities.
-The 2007 Intergovernmental Panel on Climate Change (IPCC) assessment states that "most of the observed increase in globally averaged temperatures since the mid-20th century is very likely (>90%) due to the observed increase in anthropogenic greenhouse gas concentrations.
-The lessons in this unit will elaborate on the relationship between human activities and climate change.
+Climate change in the 21st century is the response of the world’s weather patterns to rising global temperatures.
+The 2007 Intergovernmental Panel on Climate Change (IPCC) report stated that "most of the observed increase in globally averaged temperatures since the mid-20th century is very likely (>90%) due to the observed increase in anthropogenic greenhouse gas concentrations.
+In their updated 2013 assessment , the IPCC stated "Warming of the climate system is unequivocal".
+This lesson explores connections between human activities and global climate change.

 7) Human Influences on Climate